The Data Privacy Group Ltd.

 We process your information:

-to be able to provide you with products AND/OR services in line with our Terms & Conditions via the The Data Privacy Guys Ltd. website.
+to be able to provide you with products AND/OR services in line with our Terms & Conditions via the The Data Privacy Group Ltd. website.

 as this is necessary for the performance of the contract with you for consulting service or to take steps at your request prior to entering into this contract.